rozenborg/shortlist/data/README.md

 # 📊 Data Folder

 This folder stores your application data and settings.
-Files here are automatically generated and managed by the Swipe application.
+Files here are automatically generated and managed by the Shortlist application.

 ## 📁 **Auto-Generated Files:**